richard-to/richard-to.github.io/programming/_posts/2014-11-01-ml-in-action-part-1.md

     main()
 {% endhighlight %}

 The toy example only covers the first section of chapter 2.
-The latter chapters cover more complicated examples, such as handwritten digit recognition and dating site classification.
+The latter sections of this chapter cover more complicated examples, such as handwritten digit recognition and dating site classification.

 I plan to write about those sections as I get to them.
-The hope is that writing will help me learn better and keep me motivated.